dmontgomeryNREL/PyFLARE/README.md

 ~~~

 ## Running the code
-Two example cases are included: `ex-posf10325.py` and `ex-heptane.py`.
-Run these scripts to see how the group contribution method can be used to calculate physical properties of the fuel mixture solely from GC x GC data of the fuel.
+This repository includes an example `ex-mixtureProperties.py` that calculates a given mixture's density, viscosity and vapor pressure from GC x GC data of the mixture and mixture correlations.
+The results are plotted against data from NIST or NREL.